Sonic the Hedgehog 3

 8th Special Stage

-In Sonic 3, there was an 8th Chaos Emerald accessible via a hidden cheat code.
-The emerald is the same color as the 7th Special Stage, grey.
-To access it, to go the level select, set the sound test selection to 07, hold A then press Start on the "Special Stage 2" selection.
+There is an eighth Chaos Emerald (gray, much like the seventh Emerald) accessible via a hidden cheat code: go to the level select, set the sound test selection to 07, then hold A and press Start on the "Special Stage 2" selection.

-This emerald has no special effect in-game, however, and does not appear on the end of special stage tally in any form other than a score increase.
+This Emerald has no special effect in-game, however, and does not appear on the end-of-Special Stage tally in any form other than a score increase.
 Below is a map of this stage: